 Common pharmacy errors include:

 Attorney Eric Allan Koch is experienced in pharmacy negligence litigation.
-With over 27 of experience, he is a member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
-Ratings by his clients have earned him the Martindale-Hubbell Client Distinction Award for responsiveness, quality of service, communications ability, and overall value.
+With over 34 years of experience, he is a member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
+Ratings by his clients have earned him the Martindale-Hubbell Client Distinction Award for responsiveness, quality of service, communications ability, and overall value and the Martindale-Hubbell Client Champion Gold Award.

 We handle prescription injury claims on a contingent fee basis.
 If you or a loved one has been injured by pharmacy negligence, contact us today for a free and confidential consultation*.